ArsenArsen/KShare/docs/wiki/Basic-usage.md

 The third, `Utility`, menu has the color picker in it.

-The third and final menu, `Recording`, has a start and stop recording button.
+The fourth and final menu, `Recording`, has a start and stop recording button.

 ## The tray
 ![](http://i.imgur.com/quVDzRN.png)